 HOW TO PREVENT BURNT RASPBERRIES

-In one of my test batches, I pressed pieces of dried raspberries on the outside of the cookie dough, thinking this would add a pop of color to the cookies (see photo above, left).
+Don’t press dried raspberry pieces onto the top of the cookies.
+That’s what I did in one of my test batches (see photo above), thinking this would add a nice pop of color to the cookies.
 I was wrong.
-Because freeze-dried raspberries lack moisture, the exposed berries burned during the baking process (see photo above, right).
+Because freeze-dried raspberries lack moisture, the exposed berries burned during the baking process.
 However, if you mix all the raspberry pieces into the dough, the moisture and fat from the dough will keep the berries from burning.
 Some raspberry pieces may darken, but they shouldn’t turn black.

 WHY ADD MISO & SOY SAUCE?